Sponsored by Koshimizu Tourism Association

 At the mouth of the trail is a staircase and at the top is a small box.
 In it is a ledger, like a guestbook, that all climbers are encouraged to sign on their way up and again on their way down.
 My tour guide from the Koshimizu-cho Tourism Office wrote our names and start time before we took our first steps into the wooded trail.

 Lining the sides of the trail are green grasses, big mountain leaf vegetables called fuki-no-ha (often pickled as zansai in local cuisine), and white birch trees called dakekanba.
-My guide explains that the white birch are very hearty and good for wood burning to keep warm in the very cold winters in Hokkaido.
+My guide explains that the white birch is very hearty and good for wood burning to keep warm in the very cold winters in Hokkaido.
 Up here the white bark stands out amongst the vibrant greens.

 Along the path, my guide stops to point out flowers that are in bloom.
 Perhaps one might miss them, but sometimes it is good stop to catch your breath and look down as the trail starts to incline.
 There are small white flowers called gozen-tachibana and purplish-blue sumire.

 I could tell the guide was very knowledgeable about the mountain’s plentiful plant life and how it changes with the seasons.
-He pointed out trees that are a mountain-sakura variety that bloom in the spring and a tree that turns a deep red in the fall.
+He pointed out trees that are a mountain-sakura variety that blooms in the spring and a tree that turns a deep red in the fall.

 Taking A Break